railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     :scale: 75
     :align: center

-    *A production order producing several finished products*
+    *Production Order producing Several Finished Products*

-Secondary products enable you to generate several types of products from the same raw materials and manufac- turing methods - only these are not used in the calculation of requirements.
-Then, if you need the secondary products, OpenERP will not ask you to manufacture another product to use the waste products and secondary products of this manufacture.
+Secondary products enable you to generate several types of products from the same raw materials and manufacturing methods - only these are not used in the calculation of requirements.
+Then, if you need the secondary products, OpenERP will not ask you to manufacture another product to use the waste products and secondary products of this production.
 In this case, you should enter another production order for the secondary product.

-..note: Services in Manufacturing
+.. note:: Services in Manufacturing

     Unlike most software for production management, OpenERP manages services as well as stockable products.
 So it is possible to put products of type Service in a bill of materials.
-These do not appear in the production order but their requirements will be taken into account.
+These do not appear in the production order, but their requirements will be taken into account.

-    If they are defined as Make to Order, OpenERP will generate a task for the manufacture or a subcontract order for the operations.
-The behaviour will depend on the Supply Method configured on the product form: Buy or Produce.
+    If they are defined as Make to Order, OpenERP will generate a task for the manufacturing or a subcontract order for the operations.
+The behaviour will depend on the Supply Method configured in the product form: Buy or Produce.

 Scrapping
 +++++++++

-If you have to scrap the final product before it is finished, you will have to scrap every components allowed to this product.
+If you have to scrap the final product before it is finished, you will have to scrap every component allowed for this product.

 .. figure:: images/mo_scrap.png
     :scale: 75